rafaeltxc/algorithms/README.md

 ### On going...

-The project is continuos, and the objective is to study the algorithms's of any type, sorts, trees, binarys and so on.
+The project is continuos, and the objective is to study algorithms of any kind, sorts, trees, binarys and so on.